E-Filing in ACMS

 E-Filing Main Page | Log in to ACMS | Log in to PACER

-SYSTEM DOWNTIME: CM/ECF and ACMS may be unavailable from midnight until 5:00 AM Pacific Time every Saturday for system maintenance.
+SYSTEM DOWNTIME: CM/ECF and ACMS may be be unavailable from midnight until 9:00 AM Pacific Time every Saturday for system maintenance.

-As of May 1, 2021, the court will process all new petitions for review in immigration cases through the court’s new Appellate Case Management System (ACMS).
-Filings in immigration petitions for review submitted on or before April 30, 2021 will be processed via CM/ECF unless the Court directs otherwise.
+As of May 1, 2021, the court has processed all new petitions for review in immigration cases through the court’s new Appellate Case Management System (ACMS).
+Additional case types have been added since then and, by October 1, 2023, all new cases will be opened in ACMS.
+New cases submitted in CM/ECF on or before the effective start date for that case type in ACMS will be processed via CM/ECF unless the Court directs otherwise.

-The Administrative Order adopted on 4/23/2021 provides additional information related to ACMS.
+The Administrative Order regarding ACMS provides additional information.

 Use of the ACMS system is mandatory for all attorneys.
-Pro se immigration parties may not use the ACMS system and must file in paper.
+Pro se parties who register for electronic filing in this court may use the ACMS system as of July 3, 2023, or they may file in paper or via EDSS.

 For more information about CM/ECF, see E-Filing in CM/ECF.

 You log into ACMS using your PACER credentials.
 If you are already registered to file in the U.S. Court of Appeals for the Ninth Circuit, then no further action is needed to file in ACMS.
 Proceed to the 9th Circuit Court of Appeals E-Filer Portal and log in.

 If you are not registered to e-file in the U.S. Court of Appeals for the Ninth Circuit, follow the instructions in the PACER Registration Wizard.

 - Browser.
 ACMS has been successfully using Microsoft Edge, Chrome, Firefox and Safari as representative browsers.
 Browsers available from Opera Software (Opera), and AOL are not officially supported.